We’ve discussed SW grays in the past, but it’s time to throw light upon a beautiful and soothing gray-green paint color.

 - SW 6003 Proper Gray

-For your ceilings, trims, and moldings – I would recommend using SW Pure White to further achieve a creamier look or else if you want a crisp look, choose SW High Reflectance White.
+For your ceilings, trims, and moldings – I always recommend giving SW Pure White a try to further achieve a creamier look or else if you want a crisp look, choose SW High Reflectance White.

 SW Silver Strand Vs Similar Colors